JuLblc/Game-clean-the-earth/README.md

 **How to play:**
 - Start the game
-- Try to splash as many the moving targets possible - Anticipate their move!
+- Try to splash as many moving targets as possible - Anticipate their move!
 - You have 1 minute - Do your best!
 - Don't let you surrender otherwise the game is over!
 - You can shoot max.
 5 water ammunition.